reeddunkle/reeddunkle.github.io/_posts/2016-05-04-Python-List-Comprehension.md

 It's easy, honestly.
 You just have to adjust the way that you express your logic.
 List comprehensions read a little more like English.

 Here's an example.
-I'm actually stealing the first example from the docs.
+I'm stealing the first example from the docs.

 Say we want to do this: